chacho8800/trip-tracker-frontend/README.md

 We built this project not only to create a clean travel dashboard but also to practice real-world teamwork and code collaboration.

-# 🛠️ Tech Stack
+# ⚙️ Tech Stack

--	HTML, CSS, JavaScript
+- Frontend: React, JavaScript, CSS
--	React
+- Backend: Node.js
+- Database: MongoDB / Mongoose
--   Netlify
+- Deployment: Netlify (frontend), Heroku (backend)

 # 🔗 Live Demo